 1968 – Saint John Vianney College Seminary is founded.
-Seminarians live in Loras Hall on the South Campus of the University of St. Thomas before moving to Brady Hall on the North Campus.
+Seminarians live on the South Campus of the University of St. Thomas before moving to Brady Hall on the North Campus.

 1968-1971 – Fr.
 John Roach, Rector (later appointed Archbishop of Saint Paul and Minneapolis)